Arby’s Potato Cakes Copycat Recipe

 What To Serve With This Recipe

-• Cheese Sauce: For an indulgent treat, drizzle melted cheese sauce over the potato cakes.
+• Cheese Sauce: For an indulgent treat, drizzle melted Cheese Sauce over the potato cakes.
 This adds a rich, cheesy flavor that makes them even more satisfying.

-• Sandwich Side: Use the potato cakes as a side for sandwiches, especially those with robust flavors like a smoked brisket or a spicy chicken sandwich.
+• Sandwich Side: Use the potato cakes as a side for sandwiches, especially those with robust flavors like a smoked brisket or a spicy Chicken Sandwich.
 They add a satisfying crunch and extra flavor.

 Printable Version